JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 ```

-**Linking Author & Book**
+#### Linking Author & Book

 The `LinkAuthorBook` function is responsible for
 creating a relationship between a given `Author` and `Book`.
 It takes a `context` and a `params` object as arguments, where
-params is of type `AuthorBook`, which presumably contains IDs of an author and a book.
+params is of type `AuthorBook`, which contains IDs of an author and a book.
 This function creates instances of author and book using the IDs from params.
 Then, it calls `Association("Books")` on the author model.
 This
 targets the "Books" association in the author model, which represents a
-relational database association (presumably a many-to-many relationship
+relational database association (many-to-many relationship
 between authors and books).
 Using `Append(&book)`, it attempts to add the Book
 instance to the Author's "Books" association, effectively connecting the book
 to the author.